 Here are tips for sticking to a Mediterranean diet in winter:

 Soups – I love the warmth and comfort of soups in the cold weather.
-I make vegetable soups like Creamy Carrot, Root Vegetable, and chicken-based soups like Tortellini in Brodo, or my easy Chicken Noodle.
+I make vegetable soups like Creamy Carrot, Roasted Butternut Squash, and chicken-based soups like Tortellini in Brodo, or Chicken Noodle.
 I even have my healing witches’ brew, Garlic Broth.
 Soups are nourishing and easy to make.
 They reheat easily too, so make a big batch and enjoy it twice.

 Stews – My mother often made big pots of beef stew when I was growing up.
 I’ve taught myself how to make plant-based versions of a lot of my favorite dishes.
 Try my Portobello Mushroom Bourguignon.
 I outdid myself with that one.